brucemack/brucemack.github.io/_posts/2024-06-13-verilog-clocks.md

 This is a gross simplification, but this particular digital computer considers voltages above -0.6V to be logical ones and voltages below -10V to be logical zeros.
-Under this simplification, all of the complex currents flowing through the transistors, diodes, resistors, and capacitors on the SMS cards can be boiled down to Boolean logic.
+Under this simplification, all of the complex analog currents flowing through the transistors, diodes, resistors, and capacitors on the SMS cards can be boiled down to Boolean logic.

 This is where Verilog comes into the picture.
 Verilog is a popular hardware description language that allows a designer to express a detailed specification of a digital circuit.
-The Verilog ecosystem includes open-source compilers, simulators, and synthesizers that we can use for this project.
+The Verilog ecosystem includes open-source compilers, simulators, and synthesizers that we can leverage for this project.
 I use [Icarus Verilog](https://steveicarus.github.io/iverilog/) written by Steve Icarus.

 The digital abstraction of an analog circuit